huijing/personal-website-v3/src/content/blog/2020-01-25-can-you-make-a-countdown-timer-in-pure-css.md

 <a id="raf"></a>

-Here's where it is time to reveal the Javascript solution, which is honestly, much more straightforward.
+Here's where it is time to reveal the JavaScript solution, which is honestly, much more straightforward.
 The key here is `Window.requestAnimationFrame()`.
 Here's the [MDN entry for it](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame).

 You're welcome.